Aging changes in the lungs

 To decrease the effects of aging on the lungs:

 - Do not smoke.
-Smoking harms the lungs and speeds up aging of the lungs.
+Smoking harms the lungs and speeds up lung aging.

 - Do physical exercise to improve lung function.

-- Be up and about.
+- Get up and move.
 Lying in bed or sitting for long periods allows mucus to collect in the lungs.
 This puts you at risk of lung infections.
 This is especially true right after surgery or when you are ill.

 Minaker KL.
 Common clinical sequelae of aging.
 In: Goldman L,Schafer AI, eds.
 Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 24.